 Double-wishbone suspension is found up front and along with winglets – offering stability and downforce on the track, respectively.

 Aston Martin Executive Vice President and Chief Creative Officer, Marek Reichman believes the final result is what “..cutting-edge motorcycle should be” and doesn’t hide his pride at seeing “…Aston Martin wings on a motorcycle for the first time”.

 It seems that many of the skills developed in the building of Aston Martin’s mid-engine cars, such as the Valkyrie have been applied in bringing the AMB 001 motorcycle from concept to production.
 That, combined with over a century of “..special expertise” in “..traditional craft techniques” says Reichman.

 SCULPTED MOTORCYCLE ART

-Sculpted from carbon-fibre, titanium and billet aluminium – the bike is finished in Aston Martin’s traditional racing colours, ‘Stirling Green’ and ‘Lime Essence’, and is a thing of artistic beauty.
+Sculpted from carbon fibre, titanium and billet aluminium, the bike is finished in Aston Martin’s traditional racing colours: ‘Stirling Green’ and ‘Lime Essence’.
+It’s a finish of artistic beauty.

 The ‘xenomorph-like’ body has been shaped with both form and function in mind and accented by a fin running the length of the fuel tank.
 The fin almost blends into a striking colour TFT screen, which forms the basis of instruments.

-Hand-stitched, Oxford-tan leather, is wrapped around rear of the body, to form a saddle, which generously accommodates human form.
+Hand-stitched, Oxford-tan leather is wrapped around the rear of the body to form a saddle that generously accommodates human form.

 The AMB 001 will be hand-built at Brough Superior’s manufacturing facility in Toulouse, France and is expected to be 108,000.00 EUR [£93,000 / $120,000].